 Scepticism aside, such a move could prove very useful for the (clearly) talented youngster.

-Indeed, following months of speculation, in overb the Mexican Grand Prix weekend, Esteban was finally confirmed as Romain Grosjean's teammate at the newly formed Haas F1 Team, which enjoys a significant technical partnership with Ferrari, though all involved insist that the American outfit is not a B-team for the Scuderia.
+Following months of speculation, over the course of the Mexican Grand Prix weekend, Esteban was finally confirmed as Romain Grosjean's teammate at the newly formed Haas team, which (surprise, surprise) enjoys a significant technical partnership with Ferrari, though all involved insist that the American outfit is not a B-team for the Scuderia.